gpaumier/gp2/src/projects/2004 CEA biochips.rst

    `Luke Besley <https://unsplash.com/@besluk>`__ on `Unsplash <https://unsplash.com/photos/zAv-nWtQJlc>`__

-Add intro here
+I adapted the CEA-2 chemical protocol to attach the silane as a gas instead of in a liquid solvent, which can damage some materials like those used in microdevices for protein analysis.

 Adapting the protocol
 ~~~~~~~~~~~~~~~~~~~~~

 All our experiments so far relied on attaching biological molecules to a chemical layer of silane, prepared on a flat surface like a glass slide, using the CEA-2 protocol.
-This liquid-phase silanization was done in organic solvents like toluene, which work well for glass and silicon substrates.
+This *liquid-phase* silanization was done in organic solvents like toluene, which work well for glass and silicon substrates.
 However, they damage many other materials like polydimethylsiloxane (PDMS), a transparent and biocompatible polymer widely used in biological microsystems.

 When such polymers are involved, another solution is to conduct the silanization in *vapor phase*: instead of diluting the silane in a solvent, the liquid silane is turned into a gas that attaches to the surface.
 My goal was therefore to adapt the regular, liquid-phase CEA-2 protocol to a vapor-phase method, by heating the silane in a closed container and depositing it on our surfaces.